-Cape Town - The Hi-Tec Garden Route Walking Festival is returning for a third year, with an offering of over 50 different walks to choose from between Mossel Bay, George, Knysna, Plettenberg Bay and Natures Valley from 30 March - 02 April 2018.
+The Hi-Tec Garden Route Walking Festival is returning for a fourth year, with an offering of over 52 different walks to choose from between Mossel Bay, George, Knysna, Plettenberg Bay and Natures Valley.

 Benefiting local Garden Route environmental charities and conservation projects by showcasing their work and facilitating donations by walkers, the festival will be taking place over the Easter Weekend, and is said to become South Africa’s only walking festival.

 LISTEN: Take a Hike: The podcast series for hiking and adventure enthusiasts

 As a ‘not-to-miss’ event on the Garden Route, the festival celebrates the region’s iconic walks and appeals to adventure lovers and walkers of every kind, offering an exciting programme suitable for everyone in the family, from beginners to seasoned hikers.

 Festival founder, Galeo Saintz says walking festivals are a big trend globally, and the Hi-Tec Garden Route Walking Festival is the biggest of its kind in the Southern Hemisphere.

 "It’s a massive undertaking that involves the support and involvement of local guides and communities.
 There are walks on offer every day all along the coast from Mossel Bay, George, Wilderness, Knysna and Plett to Nature’s Valley.

 "The Garden Route is one of the world's great walking destinations, its incredible mountains, secret forests, cascading waterfalls, coastal cliffs, amazing beaches and famous trails are ideal for such a festival,” says Saintz.